marco671/freecodecampguam.github.io/bootcamp.md

 ![](https://udemy-images.udemy.com/course/750x422/573646_ec31_3.jpg)

-Learn the fundamentals of programming and game development through PyGame.
-Learn how to Build a gaming cabinet with Makerspace and JFK robotics club, and run your PyGame through Raspberry PI 3; complimentary from our sponsors ....
+#### Learn the fundamentals of programming and game development through PyGame.
+Join us as we dive into retro game development!
+Friendly competition and prizes, .. curriculum/learning, and team up to make a game!..
+Ages 13+ (how do we say that while not alienating older people?
+Maybe don't mention the age.
+Or say Ages 13-99) (Mention somewhere about getting connected to a growing community / movement to bring technology and software development to Guam?)

 ** Day 1 **